Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Position

 \section{Position}

 The common trope regarding robots is that they could gradually replace skilled human jobs.
 The same concern arises in neurorehabilitation (NR).
-The use of robots in rehabilitation settings offers exercise automation and reduced therapist effort, but these benefits are overshadowed by the limited impact they currently have on improving motor learning and incorporating clinician input \cite{celian2021day, tamburella2024quantifying, yamamoto2022effect}.
+The use of robots in rehabilitation settings offers exercise automation and reduced therapist effort.
+However, these benefits are overshadowed by the limited impact they currently have on improving motor learning and incorporating clinician input \cite{celian2021day, tamburella2024quantifying, yamamoto2022effect}.
 In this position paper, we present a rationale for using robots in NR with the ultimate goal of improving clinical outcomes.
 To achieve this, we propose leveraging robotics to facilitate therapist-patient physical interaction in a way that preserves the nuanced, skilled care provided by experienced physical therapists.
-The integration of these novel technologies, which combine the adaptability, flexibility, and social interaction of physical human-human interaction with the physical strength and controllability of robots, is poised to have a transformative impact on clinical care.
-In NR, this approach can enhance functional training, increase therapy dose, improve the overall quality of care, and help reduce healthcare costs.
+The integration of these novel technologies, which combine the adaptability, flexibility, and social interaction of physical human-human interaction with the physical strength and controllability of robots, is poised to have a transformative impact on clinical care. {To achieve this long-term goal, statistically powered clinical studies are necessary to validate the expected improvements in functional training, therapy dose, quality of care, and healthcare cost reduction.}